Acoustic analogies with general relativity, quantum fields, and thermodynamics: Dark energy and energy of vacuum

+It is interesting to note that the source $\rho_\Lambda$ is a monopole source of increasing entropy (see section~\ref{source_of_entropy}).
+As such, it is entirely in alignment with Lighthill's analogy, as the only aeroacoustic source in the absence of boundaries of the acoustic spacetime, besides the quadrupole source from sections~\ref{ch:aeroacoustic_sound_generation} and \ref{ch:acoustic_binary}.
+Recalling the discussion preceding eq.~(\ref{Einstein_field_equations_linear_low_indices_solution_outgoing_wave_acoustic_00}), the compact (non-relativistic) monopole source is naturally characterized by a dimensionless injected volume fraction due to the expansion, $\beta$, which is according to eq.~(\ref{expanding_radius})

+Thus, the increasing entropy of the universe, its expansion, and boundedness appear to be closely related.

+It is clear from above that $\rho_\Lambda$ does not follow in any way from the background value $\rho_0$, even though $\rho_\Lambda$ is also constant (but representing expansion in time which is observed only in the near field and sets the minimum frequency of the theory in eq.~(\ref{lowest_frequency_universe})).

-} $\rho_\Lambda \approx 0.6 \cdot 10^{-26} \text{kg/m}^3$), which is quite close to the result in eq.~(\ref{Laplacian_as_cosmological_constant}).
-Non-zero cosmological constant and dark energy are thus a direct consequence of the finite size of the relativistic spacetime (not of dynamics of any form of matter in it), which is not shared by its acoustic counterpart.
-Conveniently, cosmological constant is usually set to zero in most of the relativistic calculations which may be acoustically relevant, so this difference of the two spacetimes is rarely important.
-Nevertheless, eq.~(\ref{dark_energy_density}) suggests that we could still use the cosmological constant
+The non-zero cosmological constant and dark energy are a direct consequence of the expansion of the finite spacetime, not the dynamics of any form of matter or energy.
+Consequently, they do not have counterparts in an unbounded acoustic spacetime, for which angular frequencies can be arbitrarily small and in which far field exists outside every source region.
+From practical point of view, the cosmological constant is usually set to zero in acoustically relevant calculations of gravitational radiation on all scales much smaller than the cosmological scale, so this difference between the two theories is rarely significant.

-in order to remove the non-physical steady Newtonian gravitational potential from acoustic calculations based on the relativistic analogy with incompressible flow in the source region.
-We have also included $\gamma$ from eq.~(\ref{density_correction}), for the usual case when $\rho_0$ denotes density of a perfect gas.
-Finally, the frequency associated with the radius $R_U$, $\omega = 2 \pi c_0/R_U$, is the lowest frequency of the theory, at which analogue $\rho$ of the compressible acoustic theory (and in eq.~(\ref{Einstein_field_equations_linear_low_freq_very_slow_source})) becomes $\rho_0$, a phenomenon which has no counterpart in acoustics in fluids, because the acoustic spacetime is unbounded.